MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-quickstart-blob.md

     Continue to the next page.

-If you get "Error detecting index schema from data source", the indexer that's powering the wizard can't connect to your data source.
+If you get *Error detecting index schema from data source*, the indexer that's powering the wizard can't connect to your data source.
 Most likely, the data source has security protections.
 Try the following solutions and then rerun the wizard.

 | Security feature | Solution |
 |--------------------|----------|